Geography of Sudan: Geographical regions

-Sudan's third distinct region is the central clay plains that stretch eastward from the Nuba Mountains to the Ethiopian frontier, broken only by the Ingessana Hills, and from Khartoum in the north to the far reaches of southern Sudan.
-Between the Dindar and the Rahad rivers, a low ridge slopes down from the Ethiopian highlands to break the endless skyline of the plains, and the occasional hill stands out in stark relief.
-The central clay plains provide the backbone of Sudan's economy because they are productive where settlements cluster around available water.
-Furthermore, in the heartland of the central clay plains lies the jazirah, the land between the Blue Nile and the White Nile (literally in Arabic "peninsula") where the great Gezira Scheme (a.k.a.
-Jazirah Scheme) was developed.
-This project grows cotton for export and has traditionally produced more than half of Sudan's revenue and export earnings.
+Sudan's third distinct region is the central clay plains that stretch eastward from the Nuba Mountains to the Ethiopian border, broken only by the Ingessana Hills, and from Khartoum in the north to the far reaches of southern Sudan.
+Between the Dindar and the Rahad rivers, a low ridge slopes down from the Ethiopian highlands contrasting the neighboring plains as do the occasional hills.
+The central clay plains provide the backbone of Sudan's economy because of the large amounts of settlements which are there due to the available water.
+In the heartland of the central clay plains lies the jazirah, (literally in Arabic "peninsula") the land between the Blue Nile and the White Nile where the great Gezira Scheme was developed.
+This project grows cotton for export and has historically produced more than half of Sudan's revenue and export earnings.